Physical Therapist Assisting (PTA)

 Provides a supervised learning experience in an outpatient or inpatient setting.
 The student will complete a minimum of 225 hours of directed practice with emphasis placed on refinement of skills taught in the PTA curriculum.
 Students are expected to maintain 75% of a full time physical therapist assistant's patient care workload with the direction and supervision from the physical therapist.
 This course is graded S/U.

-Provides a terminal full-time learning experience in an outpatient or inpatient setting.
-The student will complete a minimum of 225 hours of clinical experience with emphasis placed on demonstrating PTA skills at entry level competency.
-Students are expected to maintain 100% of a full time physical therapist assistant's patient care workload in a cost effective manner with direction and supervision from the physical therapist.
+Provides a terminal full-time learning experience in which the student must complete 300 clinical hours in an outpatient or inpatient setting.
+Students are expected to achieve entry-level performance and maintain 100% of a full-time, entry-level physical therapist assistant's patient caseload in a cost-effective manner with direction and supervision from the physical therapist by the end of this clinical experience.
 This course is graded S/U.

 Corequisites: PTA 2200, PTA 2250.